 The City offers a variety of employment benefits to all regular full-time employees.
 Regular part-time employees (those who are regularly scheduled to work at least 20 hours per week) receive some benefits on a pro-rated basis.

-Thirteen holidays including: New Year's Eve Day, New year's Day, President's Day, Good Friday, Memorial Day, Independence Day, Labor Day, Veteran's Day, Thanksgiving Day, Friday after Thanksgiving, Christmas Eve Day, Christmas Day and Personal Day.
+Eleven holidays including: New Year's Day, President's Day, Good Friday, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, Friday after Thanksgiving, Christmas Eve Day, Christmas Day and a Personal Day.

-Sick leave is accrued at one day per month for a total of 15 days per year.
+Sick leave is accrued at 10 hours per month for a total of 15 days per year.

-Eligible employees shall receive, in December of each year, a lump sum longevity pay of four ($4) dollars per month for every month of employment.
-Employees must average a minimum of 25 hours a week to qualify for longevity pay.
-Regular part-time employees receive longevity pay prorated to the average hours normally worked each month.
+Eligible employees shall receive, in December of each year, a lump sum longevity pay for every month of employment.
+Employees that average a minimum of 40+ hours a week qualify for longevity pay of twelve dollars ($12) per month for every month of employment.
+Employees that average a minimum of 25-29 hours a week qualify for longevity pay of six dollars ($6) per month for every month of employment.

-All regular full-time employees are covered by medical (base plan), dental and vision care insurance, which is provided at the City's expense.
-Family coverage is available by payroll deductions at reduced group rates.
+All regular full-time employees are eligible for medical insurance with competitive rates available.
+Dental and vision care insurance is provided at the City's expense.
+Medial insurance and family dental and vision coverage are available by payroll deductions at reduced group rates.

 Employee Assistance Program (EAP)